bruprescott/CTDizzle/README.md

 - Contains the operating and calibration code.

 #### Data Processing
-- Contains MATLAB and R scripts that will plot your data.
+- Contains MATLAB and R scripts that will process and plot your data.

 #### Documentation
 - Contains the user guide, parts list, pinout guide, and links to additional resources.